On this page

 Yes.
 Career Tasters are designed to complement existing programs and provide opportunities for students who may not have access to other structured experiences.

 The pilot program aims to provide industry-led experiences, including in regional areas.
-While Career Tasters won’t be available to all schools in 2026, the program will be reviewed and expanded as it evolves.
-Students can also access industry connections through the Gateway to Industry Schools Program.
+While Career Tasters won’t be available to all schools in 2026, the program will be reviewed and expanded as needed.
+Students may also access industry connections through the Gateway to Industry Schools Program.

 Yes.
 Students can access both pathways under VETiS 2026.
-However, a student cannot access DTET-funded pathways concurrently (at the same time).
+However, a student cannot access DTET-funded pathways at the same time.

 Yes, the qualifications list is developed in consultation with industry to ensure it aligns with workforce needs.
 See the full list of funded qualifications for 2026.